- July 2, 2020

 - Category: Pay, Reward & Benefits

 Pensions re-enrolment is a legal requirement and companies cannot afford to get this wrong.
-Here we look at some tips that may assist companies to comply with their requirements.
+Here we look at some tips that may assist companies to comply with their pension requirements useful for payroll and HR professionals.

 1. Be prepared in advance for re-enrolment